rtulke/pdiff/README.md

 The maximum difference (max_difference) is calculated using the specified percentage.
 The maximum Hamming distance for the average_hash is 64 (since the hash is 64 bits long).
 If, for example, -p 80 is specified, this means that a difference of up to 20% of the maximum value (i.e. up to 12.8) is still considered identical.

 When comparing different images, I noticed that images that are very similar usually have a deviation of less than 5%.
-Therefore I added the parameter -s -simular which only outputs images which have a calculated deviation of 5%.
+Therefore I added the parameter -s -similar which only outputs images which have a calculated deviation of 5%.
 You could also use -p5 to get the same result.

 ## Pre-Setup